vilijur/lbpcc-research/notes/Cross-Controller Notes.md

       - However a new `titleid.txt` can be applied using rePatch, so that's handy (`rePatch/TITLEID/output/titleid.txt`)
     - These appear to be 18 bytes when decrypted
       - Doesn't seem like filesize matters?
-  - Not sure how to modify and re-encrypt this file...
+  - ~~Not sure how to modify and re-encrypt this file...~~ re-encrypting is not required (yay rePatch)
   - It may be a good idea to remove this arbitary limitation at some point.
 Research would need to be done into how the application works to make a patch like this.
   - The Title ID can be found in `/output/titleid.txt`
     - Could it be possible that the game generates the encrypted Title ID?
 Food for thought.